xpqz/dyalog-docs/language-reference-guide/docs/system-functions/ns.md

 - If `X` does not currently exist (name class is 0), `X` is created as a complete copy (clone) of the original namespace represented by `Y`.
 If `Y` is a ref to or the `⎕OR` of a GUI object or of a namespace containing GUI objects, the corresponding GUI components of `Y` will be instantiated in `X`.
 - If `X` is the name of an existing namespace (name class 9), the contents of `Y`, including any GUI components, are merged into `X`.
 Any items in `X` with corresponding names in `Y` (names with the same path in both `Y` and `X`) will be replaced by the names in `Y`, unless they have a conflicting name class in which case the existing items in `X` will remain unchanged.
 However, all GUI spaces in `X` will be stripped of their GUI components prior to the merge operation.

 `Y` can also be a vector of namespaces, in which case each item of `Y` is processed as explained above, in ravel order.
-The effect is that all the namespaces are merged into the target namespace.
+The effect is that the contents of all the namespaces are merged into the target namespace.

 <h3 class="example">Examples</h3>
 ```apl